ChristianZimpelmann/christianzimpelmann.github.io/_pages/ongoing-research.md

 ## Work in Progress

-### Gender Role Attitudes and Mothers' Labor Supply | [Tim Mensinger](https://tmensinger.com/){:target="\_blank"}
+### How Gender Role Attitudes Shape Maternal Labor Supply | [Tim Mensinger](https://tmensinger.com/){:target="\_blank"}

 <details>
     <summary>
       Abstract
     </summary>
-    One of the most important factors of persistent gender inequality in labor market outcomes is the labor supply decision of parents around child birth.
-This study utilizes rich panel data from Germany to investigate the determinants of these decisions.
-Using self-reported gender role attitudes measured before the birth of the first child, we first show that gender role attitudes play a pivotal role for labor supply choices of mothers on both the extensive and intensive margin.
-In a second step, we are currently estimating a dynamic structural model of female labor supply incorporating heterogeneity in the disutility to work when young children are present.
-The model will allow us to quantify the contribution of gender role attitudes for labor supply choices compared to other factors like wages of both parents and the availability of childcare.
-Furthermore, we will be able to examine the role of gender role attitudes for ex-ante policy evaluations.
-By enhancing our understanding of the drivers of labor supply choices, this project provides valuable insights on policies aiming at increasing the labor supply of mothers.
+    We examine the influence of gender role attitudes on parents' labor supply decisions following childbirth using German panel data.
+Mothers with traditional gender attitudes are 15\% less likely to work during early motherhood than their egalitarian counterparts, with these differences being highly persistent.
+Fathers' attitudes are similarly important, emphasizing joint decision-making within couples.
+The introduction of a cash-for-care payment for parents who abstain from using public childcare, reduced traditional mothers' labor supply, but not labor supply of egalitarian mothers.
+Finally, we estimate a life-cycle model of female labor supply to quantify how incentives and attitudes jointly shape labor supply decisions and to simulate counterfactual changes in economic incentives and gender attitudes.
+The findings underscore the importance of gender attitudes in mothers' labor supply decisions and highlight how they can mediate the effects of policies.
 </details>

 ### Labor Supply Adjustments to a Minimum Pension Scheme | [Teresa Backhaus](https://sites.google.com/view/backhausecon/){:target="\_blank"} and [Hans-Martin von Gaudecker](https://www.wiwi.uni-bonn.de/gaudecker){:target="\_blank"}